ropensci/software-review-meta/README.md

-# onboarding-meta
+# software-review-meta
-For organizing onboarding-related projects
+For organizing projects and collecting issues related to rOpenSci Software Peer Review